papampi/braiins-os/README.md

 ### uEnv

-When the U-Boot finds inserted SD card it tries to load a file *uEnv.txt* from its first partition formatted with FAT file system.
-There are environment variables which can alter U-Boot behaviour during boot process.
+When U-Boot finds inserted SD card it tries to load a file *uEnv.txt* from its first partition formatted with FAT file system.
+There are environment variables which can alter U-Boot behavior during boot process.
 There are standard U-Boot variables (e.g. ethaddr) and some additional ones are provided by braiins/LEDE firmware.
 Configuration of these variables can be done in the braiins build system YAML file in *uenv* section.
 These parameters can also be passed by command line argument *--uenv*.
 The following list shows all supported settings:

 * *mac* - set miner MAC address (generates *ethaddr* variable)
 * *factory_reset* - when SD has this variable enabled and is inserted into the miner, the miner performs factory reset
-* *sd_images* - used for factory reset images from SD (*factory_reset* must also be enabled )
+* *sd_images* - used for factory reset images from SD (*factory_reset* must also be enable)
 * *sd_boot* - boot kernel image from SD (the U-Boot is still booted from the NAND)

 The *sd_boot* requires compatible and functional U-Boot on NAND.
 When the NAND is corrupted it may not work.
 In that case a HW jumper must be used for a miner control board reconfiguration.
-The *J2* pins must be bridged on G9/G19 boards to change boot mode to SD card.
+E.g. *J2* pins must be bridged on G9/G19 boards to change boot mode from NAND to SD card.

 ### Default Pool